mrs-electronics-inc/mrs-sdk-qt/CONTRIBUTING.md

 The project managers will take care of assigning issues to the correct milestones.
 DO NOT change an issue to another milestone yourself.

-### Choosing an Issue to Work

-**Do NOT work on any issues that are not assigned to you.** If you have no issues assigned to you, communicate that to a project manager.
-Do not assign yourself to issues without a PM's approval.

-Once you have a few issues assigned to you that are ready for work, prioritize them as follows:

-1. If the issue has a due date, MAKE SURE it is done by that date.
-Issues are not required to have a due date so there must be a pretty good reason for it to have one.
-2. Work on higher-priority issues before lower-priority issues.
-If you have an issues marked as 'Hot Fix' then it should be worked ASAP.
-3. Work on issues assigned to the next upcoming milestone before working on issues for future milestones.
-4. Work on "heavier" (higher weight) issues before "lighter" (lower weight) issues.
-These "heavier" issues are typically more important, and it is good to start on them sooner rather than later because of the longer development time.

 ### Beginning Work on an Issue

 Before working on an issue that is assigned to you, make sure that the following things have all been completed: